CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-10-misc-R-function.md

 ## .05,7.45); # ~ (7.45,9.86)
 {% endhighlight %}

-### Cute animals with `cowsay`
+## Cute animals with `cowsay`

 [`cowsay`](https://cran.r-project.org/web/packages/cowsay/index.html) is a package for printing messages with ASCII animals.
 Although it has little practical use, it is way fun!
-There is only one function,`say`, that produces an animal with a speech bubble.
+There is only one function, `say`, that produces an animal with a speech bubble.

-{% highlight r linenos %}
+{% highlight r %}
 library(cowsay)

-# Random fortunes
+# Random fortune
+set.seed(363)
 say("fortune", by = "random")
 {% endhighlight %}